 ALLOW TO COOL.

-Slowly lift the iron and check whether the patch is foxed on securely and gently rubbing the edge with your finger trying to lift it.
-If it lifts up, replace the towel and press it again for 10 seconds.
+Slowly lift the iron and check whether the patch is fixed on securely and gently rub the edge with your finger trying to lift it.
+If it lifts, replace the towel and press it again for 10 seconds.

-Custom patches in Australia are more popular in teenagers and young adults.
-They would prefer custom made patches and then iron it on their desired item.
-Embroidered Patches provides you with the most versatile patches.
-Top quality patches are produced and is made with the vision of the customer.
+Custom patches in Australia are more popular with teenagers and young adults.
+They would prefer iron-on custom embroidered patches by Embroidered Patches Australia, providing versatile and top-quality patches with the vision of the customer.